40 Scotland Facts and Trivia Questions

 We invented the ‘fish supper’ in Dundee in the 1870s.

-Fried in batter – often which the recipe is a huge secret, the fish is served with chips, salt, vinegar and sauce.
+Fried in batter – often in the recipe, it is a huge secret; the fish is served with chips, salt, vinegar, and sauce.

-At the end of a hot sunny day, there is nothing better than sitting on the harbour wall, enjoying this food.
+At the end of a hot sunny day, nothing is better than sitting on the wall, enjoying this food.

 Being an island nation, we love our fish and shellfish.